salsadigitalauorg/ckanext-datastore-refresh/README.md

 @hourly ckan -c /path/to/ckan.ini datastore_config refresh_dataset_datastore 10
 ```
 10 - frequency  to refresh the datastore  (in minutes)
-Cron jobs can be set by the desired frequency which currently is set to 10 min, 2 hours(120 minutes) or 24 hours(1440 minutes).
+Cron jobs can be set by the desired frequency of updating.
+Configurable via frequency_options

 Values defined in the `frequency_options` can be listed using the CLI command `available_choices`
 ```
 ckan -c /path/to/ckan.ini datastore_config available_choices
 ```